wangxianyu7/ANTARESS/Docs/source/Fixed_files/notebooks.rst

 ----------

 Notebooks allow you to run simplified versions of the ``ANTARESS`` workflow.
 Their purpose is to help you familiarize with ``ANTARESS`` and run preliminary analyses.
-To exploit the workflow to its full capabilities, run its executable with the `configuration files <https://obswww.unige.ch/~bourriev/antaress/doc/html/Fixed_files/installation.html>`_.
+To exploit the workflow to its full capabilities, run its executable with the `configuration files <https://obswww.unige.ch/~bourriev/antaress/doc/html/Fixed_files/installation.html>`_, customized following the relevant `tutorials <https://obswww.unige.ch/~bourriev/antaress/doc/html/Fixed_files/procedures.html>`__.

 How to